Holistic Landscape Design: Permaculture, sensory, edible, sacred, restorative, memorial, healing, educational...

 Creating environments generates an ecological awareness of the impact on our earth.
 Deb feels it is imperative to create a positive awareness of environmental and sustainable practices by her personal actions and by providing opportunities for a nurturing and respectful awareness through education, art and design.
 Sound conservation principles are design considerations due to an intrinsic connection with the land, sense of cultural and ethical responsibility and her affiliation with nature.
 Design concepts include consideration of water management, plant choices, effect on wildlife, solar aspects and use of sustainable and recyclable materials.
 Permaculture designs rejuvenate land and provide valuable tools for sustainable food sources and eco-systems.

 The 3 core values of Permaculture are:

-Care for the earth: Provision for all life systems to flourish.
+Earth Care: Provision for all life systems to flourish.

-Care for the people: Provision for people to access all resources necessary to flourish.
+People Care: Provision for people to access all resources necessary to flourish.

 Fair Share: Taking what is needed, sharing and designing to mimic nature where surplus is returned to natural system cycles.

 Listening and understanding identifies your wants and needs, Deb understands that a well designed garden can add 10%-15% to the value to your property; it should stand the test of time and provide many hours of happiness.
 Areas are designed to provide practical, low maintenance, livable outdoor spaces that last many years.
 Horticultural knowledge ensures the plants within the design are suitable for the climate and location and provide the desired effects.
 Deb is an independent designer and consultant who works for individual clients, she will design specifically suit your needs and desires and her loyalties lie with you and her design philosophies.